ShimronAlakkal/pydANN/README.md

 model.fit( train_x , y_train )  # this is the basic implementation of the method without any alteration
 ```

-*epoch :  The number of iterations to train the model*
+**epoch :  The number of iterations to train the model**

-*learning_rate : The value with which the algorithm optimizes weights and biases*
+**learning_rate : The value with which the algorithm optimizes weights and biases**

-*verbose : When put 0, verbose is False ( There won't be data printing ) if set to another value other than 0, then the data is printed after each verbose interval*
+**verbose : When put 0, verbose is False ( There won't be data printing ) if set to another value other than 0, then the data is printed after each verbose interval**

-*decay : This value optimizes the learning_rate when set to True*
+**decay : This value optimizes the learning_rate when set to True**

-*loss_function : The function using which the loss is calculated.
-Loss function option : 'mse' , 'rmse'*
+**loss_function : The function using which the loss is calculated.
+Loss function option : 'mse' , 'rmse'**

+**decay_rate : The fractional value with which the learning rate is altered**

 #### To plot the change in the cost(s) after each epoch, use `plot_cost_to_epoch()`